-Public NIC Select the public NIC for each system from the drop-down list and start GCO automatically after the wizard completes the necessary configurations.
+Public NIC Select the public NIC for each system from the drop-down list for the system at the primary and secondary site.

+Start GCO after Select this check box to bring the cluster service group online configuration and start GCO automatically after the wizard completes the necessary configurations.
 Otherwise, you must bring the service group online and start GCO manually, after the wizard completes.

-Start GCO after Select this check box to bring the cluster service group online configuration does not stop GCO.